 Nachusa Grasslands is owned and operated by The Nature Conservancy, a nonprofit conservation organization.

-Several of the activities described on this website, including workdays, controlled burns, the Prairie Smoke Annual Report, and Autumn on the Prairie, are offered and overseen by The Nature Conservancy.
+Several of the activities described on this website, including workdays, controlled burns, hunting, public tours, the Prairie Smoke Annual Report, and Autumn on the Prairie, are offered and overseen by The Nature Conservancy.

 Except for specific Friends–sponsored events, such as the annual Prairie Potluck, all Nachusa visitors and volunteers are under the auspices of The Nature Conservancy.